ohcnivek/free-chipotle-babyyy/README.md

 ### Background

+## Twitter API
 This script uses Twilio + Twitter's developer API.
 To get set up, you'll need a general understanding of how streams work (specifically for Twitter in our case).

 Long story short, imagine this stream is a real-time firehose of data (tweets) from Twitter that is feeding into our app.
 Now without any filters that would be way too many tweets for us to consume & do anything useful.

 So, we add filters -- in our case, we filter on the condition that it's a tweet from @ChipotleTweets.

-Now obviously, since we're testing, we can't test using @ChipotleTweets, so we can instead filter using our own twitter account (`TEST_TWITTER_HANDLE` in `main.py`) for now.
+Now obviously, since we can't test using @ChipotleTweets, we can instead filter using our own twitter account (`TEST_TWITTER_HANDLE` in `main.py`) for now.

 To add these filters (aka rules), use `twitter_data_stream.add_or_delete_rule(body)`.
 I've included some examples in `main.py` to help get set up.

+Check out more about Twitter's filtered stream [here!](https://developer.twitter.com/en/docs/twitter-api/tweets/filtered-stream/introduction)

+## Heuristic for finding promo code in the tweet
+I just looked for words in the tweet that's either all caps or just numbers of even better both lol :)

 Once you successfuly:

-1. add rule to filter by tweets from your twitter account
+1. Add rule to filter by tweets from your twitter account
-2. call `twitter_data_stream.get_rules()`
+2. Call `twitter_data_stream.get_rules()` and vaildate that the rules has been succesfully added

 The output should look something like this: